Manchester University NHS Foundation Trust: Hospitals

 During the COVID-19 pandemic, the trust also ran the temporary NHS Nightingale Hospital North West, located at the Manchester Central Convention Complex.

 Services

-The trust is the main provider of hospital care to approximately 750,000 people in the areas covered by the Manchester & Trafford Clinical Commissioning Groups.
+The trust is the main provider of hospital care to approximately 750,000 people in the areas covered by the Manchester & Trafford Local Care Organisations.
 It is also the lead provider of multiple specialist services to the 2.8 million people in the Greater Manchester conurbation including: